 - Three letters of recommendation submitted by your references.
 You may have your references mail hard copies of their recommendation letters to us along with a signed copy of KU's official reference form (PDF) or they may submit their reference letters online through KU's graduate application system.
 At least one academic reference is preferred, especially for students entering directly from their undergraduate program, and all references should speak to your potential to be successful as a graduate student.
 Specific information about your past performance in academics or related activities offers the best support for your application.

 - A 500-1000 word Statement of Interest describing relevant aspects of your background and addressing how this program will help you meet your academic and professional goals.
 We encourage you to be as clear as possible about the relationship between this program and your interests and goals; simply noting a long-standing interest in international issues is not a compelling reason for admission.
 In addition, applicants must indicate a potential thesis or research project topic and select a potential thesis or research project advisor from the list of Global and International Studies Core Institutional Faculty or Affiliated Faculty.
 To ensure that our graduate students receive effective mentorship, applicants will not be admitted into the program without the consent of a faculty advisor who is willing to work with them.
 Applicants are encouraged to contact their prospective advisors in advance.

 - A copy of your current résumé.

-- Graduate Record Examination (GRE) general test results are required (Law School Admission Test or Graduate Admission Test results are acceptable substitutes).
+- Graduate Record Examination (GRE) general test results are required.
+Law School Admission Test (LSAT) or Graduate Management Admission Test (GMAT) results are acceptable substitutes.